Kamerun: Colonial goals and motivation

 For many years prior to the 1880s, Bismarck had resisted the idea of colonial ventures in Africa.
-This was primarily due to Bismarck's focus on shoring up German interests in Europe itself, especially given the lack of a military infrastructure able to protect colonial interests.
+This was primarily due to Bismarck's focus on securing German interests in Europe itself, especially given the lack of a military infrastructure able to protect colonial interests.
 Moreover, Germany had no need for the resources that a colony might provide, being largely self sufficient, so a colony would only function as an economic drain.
 This perspective would change in the early 1880s, due to a variety of internal pressures.

 The two key factors motivating this change were pressure from economic interests in Germany, and concerns about missing out on what would later be called the Scramble for Africa.
 On the political side, colonies became a point of national pride, as Germans saw that other nations had colonies, and thought they should too as a matter of national prestige.
 Several government officials took this stance, and it seemed to enjoy public support as well.
 On the commercial side, the companies already operating in Cameroon (represented by the likes of Adolph Woermann) wanted the protection and support an official German colony would provide, and many German producers sought new markets for their excess goods.

 These pressures would eventually culminate in Bismarck allowing the establishment of a Cameroonian colony, among others.

 Initial colonization (1884–1889/90)

 The official beginning of the German "Protectorate of Cameroon" was on 17 August 1884.
 Gustav Nachtigal had arrived in Duala in July and negotiated a treaty with a number of rulers local to the region around Duala, at that time the center of Germany's trading operations.
 From there, he would go on to other parts of Cameroon, securing further treaties with a number of tribes of the regions around the rivers, where trade was already well established.
 This would establish a trend of using treaties as one method of expanding German control.

 As mentioned above, one of the primary motivations for the colony was German corporations seeking to expand their economic interests in Cameroon.
 Bismarck, being aware of this fact and concerned about the substantial costs of a directly administered colony, opted to instead grant the companies already involved in Cameroon a "Chartered" status.
 As such, initial government fell to large German trading companies and concession companies who had already established themselves in the colony.

 Eventually, however, it was revealed that the companies were not performing their administrative duties very well.
 A variety of factors contributed to their failure, but foremost among them were ongoing conflicts with local traders as the traders began to move further inland.
-This got bad enough that it necessitated the German government stepping in and officially taking over.
+This deteriorated to the point that it necessitated the German government stepping in and officially taking over.